damalialutfiani/Quizz-on-codecademy2/R/Lesson5 Aggregates in R.md

 -	-	**filter rows of a data frame based on per-group metrics rather than individual column values**
   -	-	filter groups of a data frame based on individual column values rather than per-group metrics

 5. The City Library has several branches throughout the area.
+They collect all of their book checkout data in a data frame called checkouts.